Pet Cruciate Ligament Repair

-Rehabilitation after TTO needs to be gentle.
+Rehabilitation after TPLO needs to be gentle.
 Icing (as mentioned below) and rest are the main modes of therapy.
 After 3 to 4 weeks, an increase in light activity can be introduced.
-A water treadmill is helpful.
-Expect the osteotomy site to require a good 6 weeks to heal.
+Expect the osteotomy site to require a good 8-12 weeks to heal.

-Rehabilitation following the extracapsular repair method can begin as soon as the pet goes home.
-The area can be chilled with a padded ice pack for 10 minutes a couple times daily.
-(Do not try to make up for a skipped treatment by icing the area longer; prolonged cold exposure can cause injury.)
 Passive range of motion exercise where the knee is gently flexed and extended can also help.
 It is important not to induce pain when moving the limb.
 Let the patient guide you.
 Avoid twisting the leg.
-After the stitches or staples are out (or after the skin has healed in about 10 to 14 days), water treadmill exercise can be used if a facility is available.
-This requires strict observation and, if possible, the patient should wear a life jacket.
+After the skin has healed (in about 10 to 14 days), various rehab exercises can be commenced.

 What if the Rupture Isn’t Discovered for Years and Joint Disease is Already Advanced?